1. Adding Publishers into the Network

 - Publisher domains are approved at VDX.tv’s discretion (i.e. no publishers with downloadable software, no publishers that may be harmful to the business reputation of VDX.tv)

 1.3 Inventory acquired through RTB

-- Sometimes we supplement our on network activity with inventory acquired off network with our client’s consent
+- We supplement our on-network activity with inventory acquired off-network.

-- We run activity on a pre-vetted domain whitelist unless otherwise agreed with the client.
+We always run activity via a pre-vetted domain Accept list, unless otherwise agreed with the client.

 The following section outlines the various roles that both proprietary and 3rd party technology plays in ensuring delivery to the audience intended by the agency/brand.

 PageGuard™ is VDX.tv’s proprietary answer to ensuring that all campaigns are delivered to safe environments.
 It uses a 3 step processes to provide a comprehensive and proactive solution to prevent the possibility of ads appearing on inappropriate content:

 - Site acceptance (covered in section 1.1)